ABOUT THE ASSESSMENTS

 There are so many different kinds of jobs – and so many different kinds of people.
 Personality tests help make sure that your personality is well-suited to the role you’re applying for.
 A job that is a good match is a strong indicator of both your ability to thrive in the role and the likelihood that you’ll find the role satisfying.

 You may believe that a job is just a job and that your day-to-day satisfaction isn’t that important.
 But finding a job that is a solid fit for your personality has a bunch of benefits.
-High satisfaction is linked to a lower risk of burn out, higher productivity, and a greater chance that you’ll stick around longer.
+High satisfaction is linked to a lower risk of burnout, higher productivity, and a greater chance that you’ll stick around longer.
 These things are just as good for you as they are for the company that’s hiring you.

 Remember that there is no such thing as a “wrong personality” – just a personality that isn’t well-suited for a specific role.
 Criteria’s personality assessments only look at personality traits that are relevant to the workplace.
 For example, one of the traits measured is extroversion.
 Let’s say you’re applying to a sales position, where you’ll be calling, meeting with, and presenting to potential clients all day.
 If you’re an extrovert, this role will be a stronger fit.
 If you’re more introverted, this role may be draining or uncomfortable to you – even if you have the technical skills to be great at the role.
 Similarly, an introvert may thrive in an accounting or data analysis role where they spend more time working independently on tasks.
 An extrovert may find this type of role isolating and unstimulating.
-Understanding your personality is a key part in assessing your comfort and long-term satisfaction in a role.

 Skills Tests